domalian/EETestsite/morea/topic-transferfreq/reading-transferfreq.md

 #### Straight Line Approximations

-Using the standard form of the transfer function H($\omega$), we plot each factor separately and then add them together to get the final approximation.
+Using the standard form of the transfer function H($$\omega$$), we plot each factor separately and then add them together to get the final approximation.

 1. Rearrange the transfer function so that it is in the form: